01 Jan Korg B2 Digital Piano – REVIEW | Best Piano under $600?

 Other things you can do with the B2 include it having an adjustable digital metronome for rhythm & timing training which is great for students to keep them on track or for recreational players who want to learn a new song and need some timing help.
 The B2 can also transpose/modulate your song to any key instantly which is great for getting a song in your vocal range if your range is not in the the original key.

 One big thing I want to bring up at this point is the “polyphony” number of the Korg B2.
-It s specification is 120 notes maximum of polyphony and people ask me all the time if they should be worried if the polyphony specification is low relative to some other digital pianos which may have a higher polyphony specification such as 128 notes maximum, 192 notes maximum, 256 notes maximum, etc.
+“Polyphony” has to do with piano processing power when playing multiple notes at one time and/or when layering multiple instrument sounds together at one time.The B2 specification is 120 notes maximum of polyphony and people often ask me if they should be worried if the polyphony specification is low relative to some other digital pianos which may have a higher polyphony specification such as 128 notes maximum, 192 notes maximum, 256 notes maximum, etc?

 Some digital pianos just have 64 notes maximum such as the Yamaha P45 ($549 price) and that polyphony count is actually too low in my opinion and could possibly cause some playability problems for people depending on your playing skill level.
 What polyphony means is basically having enough memory in the piano chip to sustain the maximum amount of notes in a digital piano.